Struggling to get insurance leads?

 When users land on your website, there should be a live chat prompt that begins the interaction.

-You can create a welcome message by visiting the Tawk.To dashboard, clicking the settings button on the left sidebar, and selecting “Add Trigger.”
+You can create a welcome message by visiting the Tawk.To the dashboard, click the settings button on the left sidebar and select “Add Trigger.”

 Set a name, delay, URL, and appointed agent for the trigger.